Swagga5aur/pemfcMultiphaseModel/README.txt

 and application executable "pemfcMultiphaseNonIsothermalSolver" in the "$FOAM_USER_APPBIN" directory.

 A "lnInclude/" directory, containing links to all the lib class files, will appear in the "lib/" directory.

+Note I haven't compiled it recently and don't have a V6 openFOAM compiled for testing, will look into in the future perhaps.
+The V7 of the code is compiling fine atleast.